nomasters/nomasters.io/site/content/posts/sans-copyright.md

 ### simplicity

 The most important aspect of [uncopyrighting](https://nomasters.io/uncopyright/) my work for me is the simplicity in my life.
 You can't take what is given away freely.
-I'm liberated from the fear based thoughts of "that's mine" and acknowledge that my world-view is inextricably linked to everything around me.
+I'm liberated from the fear-based thoughts of "that's mine" and acknowledge that my world-view is inextricably linked to everything around me.

 selected sources for diving in a bit deeper